Fangjingxiaotao/GNSS-OpenIF/README.md

 | Antenna     | NovAtel (GPS-703-GGG) | NovAtel (GPS-703-GGG) |

 ## 📥 Download & Usage
-The GPS IF data will be made publicly available upon acceptance of the paper.
+The GPS IF data will be made publicly available upon publication of the paper.
 You can download the dataset directly from the [GitHub repository](https://github.com/yourusername/GNSS-OpenData).
 For questions or further details, please contact: [jingxiaotao2.fang@connect.polyu.hk](mailto:jingxiaotao2.fang@connect.polyu.hk)